oks-erm/sofing/README.md

 ### Signup form processing

-Currently, on submission og the Sign Up form, the data goes to the form dump, so the input is not being processed or stored.
-With the knowlrdge of SQL and Python the input could be stored, processed, analised and used to provide the user with personalised quality experience.
+Currently, on submission of the Sign-Up form, the data goes to the form dump, so the input is not being processed or stored.
+With the knowledge of SQL and Python, the input could be stored, processed, analysed and used to provide the user with a personalised quality experience.

 ### Popup preview of Google Maps

-Currently, on Meetups page the location link leads the user to Google Maps.
-With includung JS we could provide the user with necessary information in a popup window without leaving the website.
+Currently, on the Meetups page, the location link leads the user to Google Maps.
+By including JS we could provide the user with the necessary information in a popup window without leaving the website.

 ### Gallery aggregated from social media by hashtag